Watch this 2-minute video to see WHY the International Day of Hope matters!

 The International Day of Hope is a global movement dedicated to sharing the science, stories, and strategies of Hope.
 It’s a day for individuals, communities, and cities to come together and activate hope as a skill.

-Why does hope matter?
+Why does Hope matter?

 How can I participate?